 True labor contractions:

-❗️Important: When labor contractions begin earlier than 37 weeks, this is called preterm labor.
+❗️Important: When true labor contractions begin earlier than 37 weeks, this is called preterm labor.
 This will require immediate medical attention.
 Even if you’re not sure but have concerns, make sure to give your care provider a call right away.

 It's not always easy to tell when you're truly in labor.
 If you think you might be, try doing something else.
 If you're lying down, go for a walk.
 If you've been active, sit down and rest.
 If the contractions aren't going away, you can try timing them.